 Crash Site of Oceanic Flight 815

-When we first encounter our group of 48 crash survivors, they are gathered around the wreckage of Oceanic Flight 815 which rests on the beach of an island somewhere between Sydney, Australia, and Los Angeles, California.
+When we first encountered our group of 48 crash survivors, they are gathered around the wreckage of Oceanic Flight 815 which rests on the beach of an island somewhere between Sydney, Australia, and Los Angeles, California.
 The actual filming location of the plane wreckage and most of the beach scenes in Season 1 of Lost was Mokule'ia Beach on Oahu's North Shore.

 Traveling north from Central Oahu you most likely will be driving on Highway 99, the Kamehameha Highway.
 As you approach Hale'iwa town, look for signs for the Farrington Highway (Highway 930).
 Drive west on the Farrington Highway and watch for Dillingham Airfield on your left.
 You'll pass Mokule'ia Beach Park on your right.
 The beaches that follow were the locations for the principal shooting of Season 1 of Lost.
 Season 2 beach scenes were filmed at Police Beach near Haleiwa.

 Exploring the Valley of Lost

 Numerous scenes in Lost were filmed in the Ka'a'awa Valley on Oahu's Windward Coast.
 This is also the location where in Episode 3, Sayid, Charlie, Kate, Shannon, Boone, and Sawyer make camp for the night when they return from hearing the taped broadcast of the French woman.

 The Ka'a'awa Valley has been used for location filming for numerous major motion pictures and television productions.
 Here, scenes were filmed for 50 First Dates, Godzilla, Mighty Joe Young, Pearl Harbor, Tears of the Sun, and Windtalkers.